sshyran/alpine-cloud-images/README.md

   hardware so it seems unlikely that they will be supported going forward.
 Thus this project does not support them.

-- The linux-vanilla kernel all the linux-firmware packages it installs is much larger than is necessary for an AMI designed to run on EC2.
-Unfortunately, the linux-virt kernel is currently missing NVMe support, which is required for the newest generation of instance families.

-- The aws-ena-driver-vanilla package is still in edge/testing, and requires the matching linux-vanilla package from edge/main.
-When ENA is available in an alpine version release (ideally with a 'virt' kernel flavor), edge/testing and edge/main should no longer be necessary.

 - [cloud-init](https://cloudinit.readthedocs.io/en/latest/) is not currently
   supported on Alpine Linux.
 Instead this image uses [tiny-ec2-bootstrap](https://github.com/mcrute/tiny-ec2-bootstrap).
 Hostname